Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Preliminaries

-Rather than directly maximize the lower bound in \lemref{lem:on_pilb_tv}, on-policy policy improvement algorithms typically maximize the surrogate objective while bounding the risk of each policy update via a constraint on the penalty term.
+We refer to the first term on the right-hand side of \eqref{eq:on_pilb_tv} as the surrogate objective and the second term as the penalty term.
+Rather than directly maximize the lower bound in \thmref{thm:on_pilb_tv}, on-policy policy improvement algorithms typically maximize the surrogate objective while bounding the risk of each policy update via a constraint on the penalty term.
 This leads to updates with the following form. \begin{definition} For a given choice of trust region parameter $\epsilon > 0$, the \emph{on-policy trust region update} has the form

 \end{definition}